AI Estate Planning: Claude for Evanston Financial Planners

 Family business transitions involve dozens of interconnected decisions: valuation methods, gift and sale combinations, management succession, tax elections, liquidity planning.
 Claude can model the permutations and rank strategies by family goals.

-One Highland Park family was stuck on whether to sell their manufacturing business now or transfer it to the next generation.
-Claude modeled 31 combinations of timing, structure, and tax strategy.
-The winning approach: partial sale to fund a defective grantor trust, with the remaining shares transferred via installment sale to the kids.
+Consider a family weighing whether to sell a manufacturing business now or transfer it to the next generation.
+Claude can model dozens of combinations of timing, structure, and tax strategy.
+One approach that often scores well: a partial sale to fund an intentionally defective grantor trust, with the remaining shares transferred via installment sale to the children.

 Workflow 5: Charitable Planning Integration